 - Capacity tier does not track dependencies of full and incremental Veeam Plug-in backup files.
-Thus, mind the following:
+Thus, consider the following:

 - [For the Move policy] When backup files are transferred to the capacity tier, Veeam Backup & Replication takes into account only the creation time of backup files.
 Make sure that the operational restore window is either longer than the whole backup chain cycle period or exceeds that period.
 Otherwise, you may encounter the scenario when full backup files are transferred to the capacity tier and their increment backup files still remain in the performance tier.

 - The capacity tier immutability expiration date does not have the additional block generation period.
 The immutability expiration date is based only on the number of days specified in settings of the object storage backup repository.